tbrowder/zola-blogs.us/content/index.md

 date = 2020-10-01
 +++

-This is a site for blog posts by developers and programmers.
+This is a free site for blog posts by developers and programmers.

 It is a work in progress, but the plan is to host